 Additionally, integrating collaboration tools like video conferencing platforms, cloud storage, and communication apps will facilitate remote work.
 And it will ensure employees can easily connect with colleagues, regardless of location.

 To meet your employees ‘ diverse needs, provide a range of workspaces, including collaborative areas, quiet zones, and informal breakout spaces.
 The design should accommodate different work styles and activities.
 Think about brainstorming sessions, team meetings and focused individual work.
-By offering choice, you create a more inclusive office environment.
+By offering various choice, you create a more inclusive office environment.
 Employees can select the space that best suits their tasks, enhancing comfort and productivity.

 You will need robust infrastructure, including high-speed internet, ergonomic furniture, and easy access to power outlets.
 Ensure that each desk is equipped with the necessary tools and technology to minimise setup time for employees.

-Clear guidelines help ensure that hot desking runs smoothly.
+Clear guidelines help ensure that hot desking work runs smoothly.
 Establish rules for desk usage, cleanliness, and booking procedures to avoid conflicts.

 For example, implement a clean desk policy that requires employees to leave their workspace tidy at the end of the day.
-This helps maintain a professional environment and ensures the desk is ready for the next user.
+This helps maintain a professional environment and ensures the empty desk is ready for the next user.

 Also, consider implementing time limits for desk reservations to prevent desk hogging and ensure fair access for all employees.